Understanding The Schizophrenia DSM-5 Criteria

 Continuous signs of the disturbance must persist for at least six months.
 This six-month period must include at least one month of symptoms (or less if successfully treated) that meet Criterion A (i.e., active-phase symptoms) and may include periods of prodromal or residual symptoms.
 During these prodromal or residual periods, the signs of the disturbance may be manifested by only negative symptoms or by two or more symptoms listed in Criterion A present in an attenuated form (e.g., odd beliefs, unusual perceptual experiences).

-Lack of other psychotic or mental health disorders
+Lack of other mental illness or psychotic disorders like schizoaffective disorder

 Schizoaffective disorder and depressive or bipolar disorder with psychotic features must be ruled out because either no major depressive or manic episodes have occurred concurrently with the active-phase symptoms, or, if mood episodes have occurred during active-phase symptoms, they have been present for a minority of the total duration of the active and residual periods of the illness.

-The disturbance is not attributable to the physiological effects of a substance (e.g., a drug of abuse, a medication) or another medical condition.
+The disturbance is not attributable to the physiological effects of a substance (e.g., a misused drug, a medication) or another medical condition.
+(Consult a medical doctor before starting, changing, or stopping a medication for any condition.
+The information in this article is not a replacement for medical advice or diagnosis.)

 If there is a history of autism spectrum disorder (ASD) or a communication disorder of childhood onset, the additional diagnosis of schizophrenia is made only if prominent delusions or hallucinations, in addition to the other required symptoms of schizophrenia, are also present for at least one month (or less if successfully treated).